 Property Buying Guide

-Buying a property in the UK is still fairly straight forward although the rules on mortgage lending have tightened due to the credit crunch.
+Buying a property in the UK is still relatively straightforward although the rules on mortgage lending have tightened since the beginning of the credit crunch.

 Your Financial Situation - Getting a Mortgage

-Almost all house purchases are financed with some form of mortgage and this is where you should spend a lot of time researching the market.
+Almost all house purchases get financed with some form of mortgage, and this is where you should spend a lot of time researching the market.

 As your mortgage will likely be in the hundreds of thousands spending time looking at the different options could save you money in the long term.
 Here are some of the areas to look at:

-- Repayment or interest only - having a repayment mortgage means part of your monthly payment to your lender reduces the overall loan over time so that after say 20 years the mortgage is paid off.
-By having an interest only mortgage none of the capital is repaid.
-This was popular in the 1980s where people took out with-profits endowments to build up a lump sum which would pay the mortgage off.
+Having a repayment mortgage means part of your monthly payment to your lender reduces the overall loan over time so that after say 20 years the mortgage is paid off.
+By having an interest-only mortgage none of the capital is repaid.
+This type of loan was popular in the 1980s where people took out with-profits endowments to build up a lump sum which would pay the mortgage off.
 These are now options again as the stock market is low and could pay your loan off in the longer term.

-- Whatever you choose it is wise to speak to an independent financial advisor that you trust or have been recommended but you can compare rates yourself at financial comparison sites.
+Whatever you choose it is wise to speak to an Independent Financial Advisor (IFA) that you trust or have a recommendation from, but you can compare rates yourself at mortgage comparison sites.

-- Entry and exit fees - because the rate of interest is low many banks and building societies have introduced acceptance fees for taking out mortgages and exit penalties if you pay early so check these carefully as they could add many percentage points to your effective interest rate.
+Because the rate of interest is low, many banks and building societies have introduced acceptance fees for taking out mortgages and exit penalties if you pay early.
+These charges can make a low-rate mortgage expensive, so factor in any additionals costs as they could add many percentage points to your effective interest rate.

 The great fear of taking out a mortgage is that you may not be able to repay it.
 Most banks now will lend just 80% of the home's value but if you lost your job would you be able to cover at least the interest on the loan?

-There are many insurance policies which will cover you against job loss but check the small print of when they will pay out (ie: is it in all circumstances and it is in the month you lose you job or 3 months later?)
+There are many income payment protection insurance policies which will cover you against job loss but check the small print of when they pay out on a claim. i.e., do you receive money in all circumstances and in the month you lose your job or 3 months later?

-The rates of cover will vary greatly so again search for the financial comparison sites for competitive rates.
+The standards of cover will vary considerably so again search the financial comparison sites for competitive rates.